 If you run a business and are selling services or goods, the merchant identification number is an extremely important part of the process.
-It ties your merchant account into the payments processor and allows you to run your business and accept payments securely and with ease.
+It ties your merchant account into the credit card processor and allows you to accept payments.

 What is PayPal Merchant ID?

 A PayPal merchant ID, or “MID,” is a 13-character string of random numbers and letters.
 This ID is assigned to you automatically, once you open a PayPal account.
 The important thing to remember is that you cannot change nor edit this number.
 As mentioned, this ID is used to identify the merchant without exposing their email to web crawlers.
 By using this ID number, you’re not sharing any of your data (including emails) if someone looks at your source code.